msmoiz/cpp-style/README.md

 auto baz = [this, &a, b]() { ... }; // good
 ```

+## Classes

+Classes are the fundamental unit of code in C++.
+Naturally, we use them extensively.

+### When to Use a Struct or a Class

+Use a `struct` only for passive objects that carry data.
+Everything else is a `class`.
+Structs should be used for passive objects that carry data, and may have associated constants.
+All fields must be public.
+The struct must not have invariants that imply relationships between different fields, since direct user access to those fields may break those invariants.
+Constructors, destructors, and helper methods may be present; however, these methods must not require or enforce any invariants.

+If more functionality or invariants are required, a class is more appropriate.
+If in doubt, make it a class.

+### Doing Work in Constructors

+Work in a constructor should be easy to follow.
+Do not call virtual methods.
+Do not conduct initialization that can fail, if you cannot signal an error.
+That said, it is generally obtuse to use `init` functions as an alternative to initialize partially constructed objects.

+### Explicit Conversions

+Do not define implicit conversions.
+Single-argument constructors and conversion operators should be marked `explicit`.

+### Copy and Move

+A class's public API must make clear whether the class is copyable, move-only, or neither copyable nor movable.
+Support copying and/or moving if these operations are clear and meaningful for your type.
+This should usually take the form of explicitly declaring and/or deleting the appropriate operations in the public section of the declaration.
+Specifically, a copyable class should explicitly declare the copy operations, a move-only class should explicitly declare the move operations, and a non-copyable/movable class should explicitly delete the copy operations.
+A copyable class may also declare move operations in order to support efficient moves.
+Explicitly declaring or deleting all four copy/move operations is permitted, but not required.
+If you provide a copy or move assignment operator, you must also provide the corresponding constructor.

+A type should not be copyable/movable if the meaning of copying/moving is unclear to a casual user, or if it incurs unexpected costs.
+Move operations for copyable types are strictly a performance optimization and are a potential source of bugs and complexity, so avoid defining them unless they are significantly more efficient than the corresponding copy operations.
+If your type provides copy operations, it is recommended that you design your class so that the default implementation of those operations is correct.
+Remember to review the correctness of any defaulted operations as you would any other code.

 ## Comments

 Use multi-line comment syntax (`/**/`) to document interfaces, and single-line comment syntax (`//`) to document implementations.